The Starborn Codex: Entry III

 For a time, it seemed there was peace.

-From a distance, the Realms held their shape.
-Each Court tended its own domain.
-Each Regent guarded their piece of the Starfallen.
-Trade moved quietly across the borders.
-Messengers passed between Courts without incident.
+And indeed, from a distance, the Realms held their shape well.
+Each Court tended to its own domain, and each Regent guarded their fragment of the Starfallen with all due care.
+Trade moved quietly, uneventfully, across the borders.
+Messengers passed between Courts with ample nicety, necessary courtesy, and a formidable lack of incident.

-Some Regents spoke of their shard as a gift, freely given.
-Others treated it as something that answered only to discipline, or intent.
-A few spoke as though the Starfallen rewarded patience above all.
+Some Regents spoke of their fragment as a gift wielded with ease, as power freely given.
+Others treated it as something that answered only to discipline, or concentrated intent.
+A few spoke as though the Starfallen rewarded patience, above all.

 At first, such distinctions appeared harmless.
-Mere philosophies, perhaps; differences of outlook more than true division.
-But repeated often enough, belief begins to harden.
-And where power is concerned, such distinctions seldom remain benign.
+Mere philosophies, perhaps; differences in outlook more than any true division.
+But repeated beliefs can pile and harden.
+And where power is concerned, hardened distinctions seldom remain benign.

 And while the Realms still appeared harmonious, the Archivists marked a subtle change in the language of the Courts.
 Words like balance.
 Entitlement.
-Fairness – now spoken with an edge.
+Fairness – now spoken with more gravitas than before.

 It is difficult to say when the line was first crossed.